Leh Keen: 2012

-For 2012, Keen returned with Brumos Racing with co-driver Andrew Davis (racing driver) in the team's famous No. 59 Porsche 911 GT3 in the Rolex GT Sports Car Series.
+For 2012, Keen returned with Brumos Racing with co-driver Andrew Davis in the team's famous No. 59 Porsche 911 GT3 in the Rolex GT Sports Car Series.
 Keen was also signed by Alex Job Racing with a full ride with teammate Cooper MacNeil in the WeatherTech Porsche in the American LeMans Series.
 During the 12 Hours of Sebring, Keen and his teammates led a strong battle throughout the race.
 He encountered minor hiccups and climbed one spot to a second-place finish.
 At Long Beach, California, Keen had a consistent podium battle - Lost the lead halfway through on pit stop and never regained the top position.
 Keen won pole at Lime Rock Park and Co-driver Cooper MacNeil started the Porsche and kept the team in the top three before handing the car to Leh who, despite several on-track run ins, brings the car home in first place.
 Leh qualified car in third at Canadian Tire Motorsport Park.
 Cooper MacNeil starts the car and has an excellent run, handing the car over to Keen in the GTC lead.
 Keen dices with the #66 Porsche and the No. 11 Porsche before finishing second.
 Keen and Cooper struggle with brake issues early at Mid-Ohio Sports Car Course and finish a respectable fourth.
 Cooper started car in second at Baltimore and hands off to Keen still running second.
 Keen led briefly, but finished second.
 Cooper and Keen ran in top three for duration of Virginia International Raceway (VIR) race, leading multiple times.
 Keen took the lead on final lap when #11 JDX car must pit for fuel.
 The win sealed GTC driver championship for Cooper and team championship for Alex Job Racing with one race remaining in the season.
 Keen's third championship in four years.
 In the Rolex Sports Car Series, Keen and Andrew finished eighth in GT points with four third-place finishes, including podiums at the Rolex 24 At Daytona and Indianapolis Motor Speedway.

 2016

 After the Canadian Tire Motorsports Park round of the 2016 IMSA WeatherTech Series schedule, Leh was released by Alex Job Racing, and replaced with Porsche Junior driver Sven Mueller.
 Team owner Alex Job cited off track circumstances as the reason for Keen's departure.
-At the time of dismissal, Keen sat 8th in driver standings, tied with co-driver Cooper MacNeil.
+At the time of dismissal, Keen sat eighth in driver standings, tied with co-driver Cooper MacNeil.